msprITU/Deep-Performance-Evaluation-Tool/README.md

 This project aims to provide the results in COCO dataset for different object detection models styles like Masked R-CNN, YOLO  & SSD.

-There will be the explaation and the abstract for the project here.
+There will be the explanation and the abstract for the project here.